naibarn/SmartSpec/.smartspec-docs/guides/KILOCODE_MODE_GUIDE.md

 ## Overview

-The `--kilocode` parameter enables **Kilo Code's automatic sub-task breakdown** for complex tasks.
-SmartSpec determines complexity based on **estimated hours** in your tasks.md file, and delegates large tasks (≥2 hours) to Kilo Code's built-in sub-task system.
+The `--kilocode` parameter enables **Orchestrator Mode** for ALL tasks.
+Orchestrator Mode is smart enough to analyze task complexity and decide whether to break tasks into sub-tasks or implement directly.
+You don't need to worry about complexity detection - Orchestrator handles it automatically.

 ---